sa4s-serc/LLM4ADR/README.md

 The LLMs used the study were picked from the rankings in [Chatbot Arena (formerly LMSYS)](https://lmarena.ai/) with some filtration criteria.
 The details are given in the 'LLMs' directory.

+### Approaches
+We generated Design Decisions from Decision Contexts using various LLMs with Prompting, Fine-tuning, Retrieval Augmented Few shot Generation, and DRAFT (Domain Specific Retreival Augumented Few Shot fine Tuninng).
+We evaluated their effectiveness with automated metrics which is standard in NLP Literature.
+Our results showed that DRAFT performs better than other approaches in generating Design Decisions.
+The experimental details for these 4 approaches are given the directories 'Prompting', 'Finetuning', 'RAG', and 'DRAFT' respectively.
+Inside each of those directories, there are code, output in jsonl files (in result directory), calculated metrics (in metrics directory), and other details of the experiments.

+### Efficiency
+We also evluated effeciency of DRAFT with respect to other approaches using token count, and response time.
+This experiment was done with the LLMs performing best in each of the approaches.
+The results showed DRAFT is not inefficient with respect to other approaches.
+The details are given in the 'Efficiency' directory.

+### Human Evaluations
+We also performed human evaluation to verify the effectiveness of DRAFT with respect to other approaches.
+Here also the experiments was done with the LLMs performing best in each of the approaches.
+The results are given in 'HumanEval' directory.